 George C. Betts

-George C. Betts was a native of Ireland and a convert from Methodism.
+George C. Betts was born in Dublin, Ireland in 1840, immigrated to New York in 1861 and eventually settled in Chicago where he was in business for a short time before joining an Indiana regiment in the Union Army.
+When his enlistment was finished, he went to Nebraska where he studied for the priesthood (he was a convert from Methodism).
+He was ordained deacon by Bishop Jos.
+C. Talbot on March 12, 1865 and priest in 1867.
 In 1868 he was rector of Trinity Church (now Cathedral), in Omaha, Nebraska.
 Father Betts was a high churchman and it created some complaints in that congregation.
 For this reason he left Trinity parish and became the first rector of St. Barnabas Church, also in Omaha, which was founded as an “Oxford Movement” parish.

 An interesting anecdote about Father Betts comes to us from the parish records of St. Barnabas Church.
 We learned that on the 10th of March 1872 Bishop Robert Clarkson demanded he relinquish the use of chasuble or any other vestment save surplice and black stole, that he stop the choir from turning to the altar for Creed and Glorias, that he not make the sign of the cross except at Baptism.
 “Those the Rector declined to comply with, promising however if the bishop showed them to be wrong or in violation of any law of the church, to make submission.
 The bishop stated it was his ‘wish’ and ought to be obeyed.
 The Rector declined to obey a mere personal wish.”
 The conference was here ended.
 Shortly after this meeting, he resigned as rector and left the city.

 Another story about Father Betts comes to us via the history of the Church of Saint Mary the Virgin, New York City.